MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 - Apply tagging via an Azure Policy.
 - Configure and test resource locks.

+## Extend your learning with Copilot
+Copilot can assist you in learning how to use the Azure scripting tools.
+Copilot can also assist in areas not covered in the lab or where you need more information.
+Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
+Take a few minutes to try these prompts.
++ What are the Azure PowerShell and CLI commands for adding and deleting resource locks on a resource group?
++ Tabulate the differences between Azure policy and Azure RBAC, include examples.
++ What are the steps to enforce Azure policy and remediate resources which are not compliant?
++ How can I get a report of Azure resources with specific tags?

+## Learn more with self-paced training

++ [Design an enterprise governance strategy](https://learn.microsoft.com/training/modules/enterprise-governance/).
+Use RBAC and Azure Policy to limit access to your Azure solutions, and determine which method is right for your security goals.

 ## Key takeaways

 Congratulations on completing the lab.
 Here are the main takeaways for this lab.